Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \subsection{J053250.69-713925.8}

-This object is classified as a post-AGB shell source by KWVW15, with T$_{\rm eff}$ = 6073K, log\,$g$ = 1.0 and [Fe/H] = $-1.1$.
-Based on high resolution spectra, \cite{aarle2013} obtained T$_{\rm eff}$ = 5500K, log\,$g$ = 0.0 and [Fe/H] = $-$1.0.
+This object is classified as a post-AGB shell source by KWVW15, with $T_{\mathrm eff}$ = 6073K, log\,$g$ = 1.0 and $[Fe/H]$ = $-1.1$.
+Based on high resolution spectra, \cite{aarle2013} obtained $T_{\mathrm eff}$ = 5500 K, log\,$g$ = 0.0 and $[Fe/H]$ = $-$1.0.
 We prefer the \cite{aarle2013} values based on their high resolution data.
-Hence, we used a Kurucz stellar atmosphere model with T$_{\rm eff}$ = 5500K, log\,$g$ = 0.0 and [Fe/H] = $-$1.0.
-A single shell model gave a reasonable fit to the near, mid and far-IR data (Fig.\,\ref{J053250_model}).
-The fit was obtained for T$_{\rm d}$ = 250K, using a mix of graphite (grf-DL/0.4) and amorphous carbon (amC-Hn/0.6) grains, modified MRN grain size distribution (a$_{\rm min}$ = 0.005$\micron$, a$_{\rm max}$ = 0.07$\micron$), $\tau$=0.7 and shell thickness (Y) = 10.0.
+Hence, we used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 5500 K, log\,$g$ = 0.0 and $[Fe/H]$ = $-$1.0.
+A single shell model gave a reasonable fit to the near, mid and far-IR data (Fig. 13.1, $\chi^{2}$ = 214.4).
+The fit was obtained for $T_{\mathrm d}$ (in) = 260 K, using a mix of silicate (Sil-Ow/0.2) and graphite (grf-DL/0.8) grains, modified MRN grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$, $a_{\mathrm max}$ = 0.50 $\micron$, $\tau$ = 0.9 and $Y$ = 2.
+The presence of graphite dust indicates that it is a carbon-rich post-AGB star.
+Hence, the mismatch at IRAC3\,(5.8 $\micron$) and IRAC4\,(8 $\micron$) may be attributed to PAH emissions.